2009–10 New York Rangers season

 The 2009–10 New York Rangers season was the franchise's 83rd season of play and their 84th season overall.
 For the first time in five years, the Rangers failed to qualify for the Stanley Cup playoffs after falling to the Philadelphia Flyers in each team's last game with the winner clinching the final Eastern Conference playoff spot and the loser being eliminated.
-This is the only season the Rangers missed the playoffs between 2005–06 and 2016–17.
+This is the first time since the 2003–04 season and the only season the Rangers missed the playoffs between 2005–06 and 2016–17.

 Off-season

 On May 4, 2009, Markus Naslund announced that he would be retiring from professional hockey after playing one season for the Rangers.

 At the NHL entry draft, the Rangers chose Chris Kreider with their first-round pick, 19th overall.
 The Rangers followed this with a couple of trades at the draft to acquire Brian Boyle and Chad Johnson.
 A bigger splash was made a few days later when the Rangers traded Scott Gomez to the Montreal Canadiens.
 With Gomez's $7 million contract gone, the Rangers then signed free agent Marian Gaborik on July 1, the first day of free agency.
 On July 16, the Rangers announced that Mike Sullivan had been hired as an assistant coach.

 On August 16, 2009, Mark Messier rejoined the Rangers organization as a special assistant to general manager Glen Sather.